Stinchcombe Village Hall

 The Hall’s history goes back almost a century.
-The original Stinchcombe Village Hall in the form of a tin hut was opened by Sir Ashton Lister in October 1921.
-The hut was built on land adjoining the road known as The Street.
-The land was owned by Sir Charles Prevost and leased to the Parish Council.
+The original Stinchcombe Village Hall was in the form of a tin hut.
+It was opened by Sir Ashton Lister in October 1921.
+The hut was built on the current land in the village adjoining the road known as The Street.
+At that time the land was owned by Sir Charles Prevost and leased to the Parish Council.

-By 1945 the hut was in much need of repair and a committee, chaired by Mr Sturdy of Melksham Court, was set up to raise funds and manage the construction of a new stone building to replace it.
-To allow the new hall to be built further back from the road, with space for a car park at the front, the trustees of the late Sir Charles Prevost estate provided a second parcel of land previously leased to a parishioner.
+By 1945 the hut was in much need of repair.
+A committee, chaired by a Mr Sturdy of Melksham Court, was set up to raise funds and manage the construction of a new stone building to replace it.
+To allow the new hall to be built further back from the road, and with space for a car park at the front, the trustees of the late Sir Charles Prevost estate provided a second parcel of land previously leased to a parishioner.
 In 1953 the foundation stone for the new hall was laid.
-Since that time, the Village Hall has hosted a wide range of activities, meetings and events for residents of the village and other local people.